tarof429/stuckathome/golang/README.md

 ### [Maps](#maps)

 Maps are key value pairs.
+Maps are strongly typed and we cannot mix different types in a map.
 In Go, we use the *make* function to create a map.
 Below is an example where we do a few operations on maps: adding, finding the size, iterating, and deleting an element.

 ```go
 func main() {